 : is the true adjclose

-: This is the profit we get if we bought the stock at that date, negative profit means we made a loss (it should be a sell trade and we made a buy).sell_profit
+: This is the profit we get if we bought the stock at that date.
+A negative profit means we made a loss (it should be a sell trade, and we made a buy).sell_profit

-: This is the profit we get if we sold the stock at that date.Alright, that's it for this tutorial, you can tweak the parameters and see how you can improve the model performance, try to train on more epochs, say 700 or even more, increase or decrease the BATCH_SIZE and see if does change to the better, or play around with N_STEPS and LOOKUP_STEPS and see which combination works best.
+: This is the profit we get if we sell the stock at that date.Alright, that's it for this tutorial.
+You can tweak the parameters and see how you can improve the model performance, try to train on more epochs, say 700 or even more, increase or decrease the BATCH_SIZE and see if it does change for the better, or play around with N_STEPS and LOOKUP_STEPS and see which combination works best.

-You can also change the model parameters such as increasing the number of layers or the number of LSTM units, or even try the GRU cell instead of LSTM.
+You can also change the model parameters by increasing the number of layers or LSTM units or even trying the GRU cell instead of LSTM.

-Note that there are other features and indicators to use, in order to improve the prediction, it is often known to use some other information as features, such as technical indicators, the company product innovation, interest rate, exchange rate, public policy, the web and financial news and even the number of employees !
+Note that there are other features and indicators to use, to improve the prediction, it is often known to use some other information like features, such as technical indicators, the company product innovation, interest rate, exchange rate, public policy, the web, and financial news and even the number of employees!

 I encourage you to change the model architecture, try to use CNNs or Seq2Seq models, or even add bidirectional LSTMs to this existing model (setting BIDIRECTIONAL